ChuanyuXue/tsnkit/doc/source/benchmark.md

 **Small scale benchmark demo:**

 To quickly demonstrate the benchmark results, we provide a small scale benchmark with 256 experiments.
+Note some algorithms have solver dependencies, see getting started section.

 Run the following command to generate the benchmark results for all algorithms: